 Building Energy Analysis & Policy

-Coolearth Architecture inc. was founded in 2008 to design, supervise, and implement projects that achieve high levels of energy efficiency driven by data analyses.
+Since 2008 Coolearth Architecture has supervised, and implemented dozens of projects that achieve high levels of energy efficiency driven by data analyses.

 We are a member of Passive House Canada and have built and fostered relationships that cross the traditional boundaries of the architectural discipline.